faustoFF/laravel-contextify/README.md

 ## Configuration

-If you want to send mail notifications you should configure `CONTEXTIFY_MAIL_ADDRESSES` environment variable.
+If you want to send Email notifications you should configure `CONTEXTIFY_MAIL_ADDRESSES` environment variable.
+You can add multiple addresses by separating them with commas like this: "foo@test.com,bar@test.com"

-If you want to send mail notifications you should configure `TELEGRAM_BOT_TOKEN` and `CONTEXTIFY_TELEGRAM_CHAT_ID` environment variables.
+If you want to send Telegram notifications you should configure `TELEGRAM_BOT_TOKEN` and `CONTEXTIFY_TELEGRAM_CHAT_ID` environment variables.
 Then, you should add to `config/services.php`:

 ```php
 'telegram-bot-api' => [